 What you have to do is just hold your parrot in one hand like the head between the index and middle finger and the back side of the parrot on your hand.
 Now check the pelvic bones by touching the parrot with your finger and feel how much closer or wider these bones are.
 Also, feel how sharp or soften the edges of these bones are.

-If your the bones are closer and sharp then this parrot is male and if the pelvic bones are wider and soften then this parrot is female.
+If the pelvic bones are closer and sharp then this parrot is male and if the pelvic bones are wider and soften then this parrot is female.
 Remember one mistake usually people repeat, do not test your parrot’s pelvic bones if it is not an adult and not ready for breeding.

 Most of the time male parrots pelvic bones look wider and soften because of the early age text.